Oliver-Tautz/BS_PROGRAMTESTER/README.md

 If you want to use it you will need lua.
 I used lua 5.4.3 but dont use any special features I think, so newer/older versions should work.
-The skript uses the argparse module.
+The script uses the argparse module.
 Get it here: https://github.com/mpeterv/argparse .

 You can install lua in your home if you need to, see e.g. here: https://www.programmersought.com/article/6950130037/